urob/win-10-virtual-desktop-enhancer/README.md

 ## Installation

-Windows 10 Virtual Desktop Enhancer is extremely easy to install: you just have to download and extract the latest version of the script.
+Windows 11 Virtual Desktop Enhancer is extremely easy to install: you just have to download and extract the latest version of the script.

 Please read [the installation page](docs/installation.md) for more detailed instructions.

 ## Customization

-Windows 10 Virtual Desktop Enhancer is built to be customizable and to adapt to your needs: learn how to personalize your experience [here](docs/settings.md).
+Windows 11 Virtual Desktop Enhancer is built to be customizable and to adapt to your needs: learn how to personalize your experience [here](docs/settings.md).

 ## License

-Windows 10 Virtual Desktop Enhancer is licensed under the [MIT license](https://github.com/sdias/win-10-virtual-desktop-enhancer/blob/master/LICENSE).
+Windows 11 Virtual Desktop Enhancer is licensed under the [MIT license](LICENSE).
 This means you are free to modify and redistribute this program as you wish, but you must include the license and this notice in your version.

 ## Credits

+This repo is a minor modification of win-10-virtual-desktop-enhancer by sdias (Sergio Dias), adapting it to Windows 11.
+All credits are due to him and the contributors to the original repo, listed below.

 Thanks to GioBonvi (Giorgio Bonvicini) for all of his contributions to this project, and his active role as collaborator.